Cabinet of Barack Obama: President

-On November 4, 2008, it was announced that Democrat Barack Obama defeated Senator John McCain, in the 2008 presidential election.
-Barack Obama received 365 electoral votes compared to McCain's 173 electoral votes, with 270 needed to win the presidency.
+Barack Obama defeated United States senator and Republican nominee, John McCain (R-AZ), in the 2008 presidential election, receiving 365 electoral votes compared to McCain's 173 electoral votes in the election.
+The formal certification of the results took place on January 8, 2009.
 He assumed office on January 20, 2009.

+He was the first African American president of the United States as well as the first multiracial and non-white to hold the highest office.

 Vice President

-The vice president is an elected official rather than an appointed position, and therefore does not require confirmation by the Senate.
+The vice president is the only cabinet member to be elected to the position who does not require Senate confirmation, and the vice president does not serve at the pleasure of the president.
+There were dozens of potential running mates for Obama who received media speculation.
+Obama's eventual pick of Senator Joe Biden (D-DE) was officially announced on August 21, 2008, and confirmed by acclamation via parliamentary procedure amongst delegates to the 2008 Democratic National Convention on August 27, 2008.

+United States senator Joe Biden (D-DE) was elected Vice President of the United States, receiving 365 electoral votes, compared to the governor of Alaska, Sarah Palin, who received 173 electoral votes in the election.
+The formal certification of the results took place on January 8, 2009.
+He assumed office on January 20, 2009.

 Since shortly following Biden's withdrawal from the presidential race, Obama had been privately telling Biden that he was interested in finding an important place for him in a possible Obama administration.
 In a June 22, 2008, interview on NBC's Meet the Press, Biden confirmed that, although he was not actively seeking a spot on the ticket, he would accept the vice presidential nomination if offered.
 In early August, Obama and Biden met in secret to discuss a possible vice-presidential relationship.
 On August 22, 2008, Barack Obama announced that Biden would be his running mate.
 The New York Times reported that the strategy behind the choice reflected a desire to fill out the ticket with someone who has foreign policy and national security experience—and not to help the ticket win a swing state or to emphasize Obama's "change" message.
 Other observers pointed out Biden's appeal to middle-class and blue-collar voters, as well as his willingness to aggressively challenge Republican nominee John McCain in a way that Obama seemed uncomfortable doing at times.
 In accepting Obama's offer, Biden ruled out to him the possibility of running for president again in 2016.